-The Nordic Components Ruger 10/22 Chassis is a high quality CNC machined chassis that is built out of T6 aluminum.
-It’s designed to fit most Ruger 10/22 models on the market, which stands in stark contrast to many other chassis on the market that are only designed to fit and function in certain 10/22 models.
+The Nordic Components Ruger 10/22 Chassis is a high-quality CNC machined chassis built from T6 aluminum.
+It’s designed to fit most Ruger 10/22 models on the market, which stands in stark contrast to many other chassis on the market that is only designed to fit and function in certain 10/22 models.

 The Nordic Components will fit very firmly to your 10/22, and once installed it will help to improve accuracy.
 It’s designed to handle heavier duty barrels that measure just under an inch in diameter, also comes with a Weaver rail for you to add on sights, red dots, or scopes.

 All in all, the Nordic Components is a solid choice for a 10/22 Chassis.
 It will function with most 10/22 models, has a very durable construction, and should help to improve the accuracy of your rifle as well.
 It’s also fully compatible with most Weaver rail accessories, including sights, red dots, and scopes.

 - Designed to work with heavy duty barrels

 - Durable, high-quality fit and finishing